-If you aren’t sure what’s on everyone’s plate, use a workload management tool to view team member capacity, get ahead of upcoming projects, and spot burnout before it happens.Learn more about workload management software
+If you aren’t sure what’s on everyone’s plate, use a workload management tool to view team member capacity, get ahead of upcoming projects, and spot burnout before it happens.Try workload management with Asana for free

 An effective allocation strategy identifies the project’s goals and priorities and collects resources to fit the project’s needs.
 Resource allocation should be an early project consideration—ideally, aim to allocate resources during the project planning phase.

 In order to understand your project’s priorities, how important it is, and how it should be resourced, you first need to outline the project’s objectives.
 This is the first step to any project.
 Project objectives are attainable, time-bound, specific goals you plan to achieve by the end of your project.

 In resource allocation, a resource is anything that helps you achieve your project objectives.
 Depending on your project’s needs, this includes the project team and any tools, budget, equipment, or skills you need to hit your project deliverables.

 Before you actually allocate resources, understand what’s available.
 There are a few dependencies to look out for, including: